iialexidai/iialexidai/README.md

 - 👋 Hi, I’m @iialexidai
 - 👀 I’m interested in backend web development
-- 🌱 I’m currently learning the node.js ecosystem, networking, Java and LUAU
+- 🌱 I’m currently learning the node.js ecosystem, networking, Java and Lua

 <!---
 iialexidai/iialexidai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.